VIPLightning/Wwise-Unpacker/README.md

-_This project will be archived and moved to another site for the sake of protesting Github's 2FA mandate for "additional security measure."
+_This project will be archived and moved to [Codeberg.org](https://codeberg.org/VIPLightning/Wwise-Unpacker-Revamped) for the sake of protesting Github's 2FA mandate for "additional security measure."
 I will not bend over backwards to add more headache to signing in.
-2FA has been proven to be much more of a security risk like what happened to Epic Games store with the Russian hackers.
-Read up this [5 myths of 2FA](https://www.wired.com/insights/2013/04/five-myths-of-two-factor-authentication-and-the-reality/) if you are curious.
-I will update my README very soon and link my project on the other site._
+2FA has been proven to be much more of a security risk like what happened to 100 million Epic Games users that were hacked by the Russians.
+Read up the [5 myths of 2FA](https://www.wired.com/insights/2013/04/five-myths-of-two-factor-authentication-and-the-reality/) if you are curious.
+My README has been updated and I linked my project to the other site.
+I shall enjoy with what power I have left on my account until December 14th when github locks it and shit hits the fan as github will soon make itself a valuable target to many bad hackers._

 # Wwise-Unpacker-Revamped